lateblight/Mashed-Potato/README.md

 **Mashed Potato** was built as a firm boundary for your own screen.
 It modifies absolute zero on the server side—nobody else can see what you've done, and it gives you zero unfair advantages.
 It simply catches the character data as it loads onto your machine, filters out the models you'd rather not look at by giving the ankle-biters a sensible altitude adjustment, and lets you get on with your dungeon crawling in peace.

-> **Requirement:** You must have [Penumbra](https://github.com/xivdev/Penumbra) installed and active for this to work, as it handles the heavy lifting of the actual model redrawing under the hood[cite: 1, 2].
+> **Requirement:** You must have [Penumbra](https://github.com/xivdev/Penumbra) installed and active for this to work, as it handles the heavy lifting of the actual model redrawing under the hood.

 ---